satellite-image-deep-learning/techniques/README.md

 * Create your own annotation tool using [Bokeh Holoviews](https://examples.pyviz.org/ml_annotators/ml_annotators.html#ml-annotators-gallery-ml-annotators), [tkinter](https://github.com/matpalm/bnn#labelling), or see these dash examples for [object detection](https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-image-annotation) and [segmentation](https://github.com/plotly/dash-sample-apps/tree/main/apps/dash-image-segmentation)
 * [Deeplabel](https://github.com/jveitchmichaelis/deeplabel) is a cross-platform tool for annotating images with labelled bounding boxes.
 Deeplabel also supports running inference using state-of-the-art object detection models like Faster-RCNN and YOLOv4.
 With support out-of-the-box for CUDA, you can quickly label an entire dataset using an existing model.
 * [Alturos.ImageAnnotation](https://github.com/AlturosDestinations/Alturos.ImageAnnotation) is a collaborative tool for labeling image data on S3 for yolo
-* [pigeonXT](https://github.com/dennisbakhuis/pigeonXT) can be used to create custom image classification annotators within Jupyter notebooks
+* [pigeonXT](https://github.com/dennisbakhuis/pigeonXT) -> create custom image classification annotators within Jupyter notebooks
-* [ipyannotations](https://github.com/janfreyberg/ipyannotations) -> Image annotations in python using jupyter notebooks
+* [ipyannotations](https://github.com/janfreyberg/ipyannotations) -> Image annotations in python using Jupyter notebooks
 * [Label-Detect](https://github.com/Jakaria08/Label-Detect) -> is a graphical image annotation tool and using this tool a user can also train and test large satellite images, fork of the popular labelImg tool
 * [Swipe-Labeler](https://github.com/spaceml-org/Swipe-Labeler) -> Swipe Labeler is a Graphical User Interface based tool that allows rapid labeling of image data
 * SuperAnnotate can be run [locally](https://github.com/opencv-ai/superannotate) or used via a [cloud service](https://superannotate.com/)